hollisgr/s21/Matrix/README.md

        -27  29 -24
 ```

-The inverse matrix will look like this:
+The inverse matrix look like this:

 ```
                            1  -1   1